xinchenteam/react-native-unity/README.md

   {
     if (Application.platform == RuntimePlatform.Android)
     {
-      using (AndroidJavaClass jc = new AndroidJavaClass("com.azesmwayreactnativeunity.ReactNativeUnityViewManager"))
+      using (AndroidJavaClass jc = new AndroidJavaClass("com.xinchenteamreactnativeunity.ReactNativeUnityViewManager"))
       {
         jc.CallStatic("sendMessageToMobileApp", "The button has been tapped!");
       }